umee-network/umee.cc/content/pages/jobs.md

 **How to Apply:**

-- Please send an email to hr@umee.cc and tell us about yourself, your work experience, and your favorite crypto project
+Please send an email to hr@umee.cc and tell us about yourself, your work experience, and your favorite crypto project.

 </details>